In the guide

 The law is less clear about the risk of loss or damage when goods are being returned to you.
 In some cases, the consumer may be responsible, but in other cases the risk may lie with you.
 If you take responsibility for arranging the return process, you are likely to be better able to manage these risks than if you simply require the consumer to make their own arrangements.Back to top

-The Highland Council, on behalf of the Consumer Protection Partnership, has launched a new website - www.deliverylaw.uk - which explains the law around delivery charges and has separate sections for consumers, businesses and practitioners.
+The Highland Council, on behalf of the Consumer Protection Partnership, runs the Delivery Law UK website, which explains the law around delivery charges and has separate sections for consumers, businesses and practitioners.